benolaleye/taxcalculator/README.md

 # taxcalculator
-The application printa out the receipt details for shopping baskets
+The application prints out the receipt details for shopping baskets

 The application is written in Java